pr0g/cpp-handle-container/README.md

 Following on from [c-handle-container](https://github.com/pr0g/c-handle-container), this library builds on the same ideas but supports a dynamic number of elements without a fixed capacity and is templated so arbitrary types can stored.

+> _Note: This is an early draft, proof-of-concept experiment.
+There's probably bugs, oversights and problems I haven't yet thought of/ran into.
+Please treat as a reference implementation.
+YMMV_ 🙂

 Excellent resources on the subject:

 - [Managing Decoupling Part 4 -- The ID Lookup Table](http://bitsquid.blogspot.com/2011/09/managing-decoupling-part-4-id-lookup.html) - Niklas Gray ([Twitter](https://twitter.com/niklasfrykholm), [GitHub](https://github.com/niklas-ourmachinery))